leocello/sweet-enum/README.md

 Also, it provides some cool methods to allow you to iterate among the cases as if it was a collection to help your whole application's code readability.

 To make it happen, it requires the enum to implement the interface `SweetEnumContract` and use the trait `SweetEnum`.
 Also, for each case, you need to add the attribute `SweetCase` with its properties.
-This is how a simple `SweetEnum` with no custom properties looks like:
+This is how a simple `SweetEnum` with a custom property looks like:

 ```php
 use Leocello\SweetEnum\SweetCase;